johnonline35/mirror-ai-llmflow/README.md

 This structure provides a robust, type-safe way to define and use prompt templates, reducing errors and improving developer experience.
 ## Advanced Features
 ### Versioning
 Prompts in LLMFlow are treated as parameters of a machine learning model.
 The process of prompt engineering involves multiple iterations, similar to hyperparameter tuning in traditional machine learning.
-LLMFlow provides robust tooling for this iterative process, treating prompts as first-class citizens in your ML pipeline.
 LLMFlow offers automatic versioning and serialization of prompts through static and dynamic analysis.
-It uses the `gpt-4o-mini` model to generate auto-commit messages directly to a local store.
-This process is analogous to `checkpointing` in a machine learning training loop, but it doesn't require any special IDE or editor - it's all handled seamlessly within your TypeScript code.
 Enable versioning to keep track of your prompt templates and LLM configurations:
 ```typescript
 const flowWithVersioning = createLLMFlow<{ topic: string }, string>(